moq-wg/moq-transport/draft-ietf-moq-transport.md

 The server sends a GOAWAY message, signaling that the client should establish a new session and migrate any active subscriptions.
-The GOAWAY message may contain a new URI for the new session, useful in some load balancing schemes, otherwise the current URI is reused.
-The server SHOULD terminate the session with GOAWAY Timeout after a sufficient timeout if a stubborn client is preventing a drain.
+The GOAWAY message may contain a new URI for the new session, otherwise the current URI is reused.
+The server SHOULD terminate the session with 'GOAWAY Timeout' after a sufficient timeout if there are still open subscriptions on a connection.

-The GOAWAY message does not impact subscription state.
-A subscriber SHOULD individually UNSUBSCRIBE for each existing subscription, while a publisher MAY reject new SUBSCRIBEs while in this draining state.
-Note that the server may be a subscriber, in which case it should send a GOAWAY message followed by any UNSUBSCRIBE messages.
+The GOAWAY message does not immediately impact subscription state.
+A subscriber SHOULD individually UNSUBSCRIBE for each existing subscription, while a publisher MAY reject new SUBSCRIBEs while in the draining state.
+When the server is a subscriber, it SHOULD send a GOAWAY message prior to any UNSUBSCRIBE messages.

-The client receives a GOAWAY message and determines when to terminate the session.
-It's RECOMMENDED that the client waits until there are no more active subscriptions and then closes the session with NO\_ERROR.
-This should be performed transparently to the application which involves establishing the new session in the background and migrating all active subscriptions/announcements from the old session.
-The client may choose to delay closing the session if OBJECTs are queued or inflight, but needs to be prepared to receive a GOAWAY Timeout from the server if it takes too long.
+After the client receives a GOAWAY, it's RECOMMENDED that the client waits until there are no more active subscriptions before closing the session with NO\_ERROR.
+Ideally this is transparent to the application, which involves establishing a new session in the background and migrating active subscriptions and announcements.
+The client can choose to delay closing the session if it expects more OBJECTs to be delivered.
+The server can send a 'GOAWAY Timeout' if the client doesn't close the session quickly enough.

 # Prioritization and Congestion Response {#priority-congestion}